Note:

 - Definitions of the responsibilities and accountabilities of our employees, including senior managers, and the escalation routes available under governance;

-- Business-wide risk assessments that establish our overall economic crime risks, and assess the effectiveness of the systems and controls applied to mitigate them;
+- Regular business-wide risk assessments that establish our overall economic crime risks, and assess the effectiveness of the systems and controls applied to mitigate them;

-- Initial and ongoing due diligence, risk assessment and screening applied to our business relationships, including employees, customers, third parties and its associated persons;
+- Initial and ongoing due diligence, risk assessment and screening applied to our business relationships, including employees, customers, third parties and our associated persons;

-- Enhanced due diligence controls where a relationship presents a higher risk such as, but not limited to, higher risk countries or Politically Exposed Persons (PEPs);
+- Enhanced due diligence controls where a relationship may present a higher risk such as, but not limited to, higher risk countries, adverse media findings or Politically Exposed Persons (PEPs).
+The Accountable Executive that owns the relationship must ensure the onboarding or continuation of a high-risk relationship is subject to approval;

-- Processes (including transaction monitoring) to internally detect, investigate and report suspicious activity;
+- Processes (including employee suspicion reporting and transaction monitoring) to internally detect, investigate and report suspicious activity.
+This includes systems that enable required external reporting to the National Crime Agency (NCA).

 - Processes to ensure that mandatory funds transfer information is included in electronic payment messages;